mcrawf2023/Jeopardy/README.md

 This is my final project for the course I took in Unstructured Data Analysis in Python.
-This is our final project for the class, where my group and I analyzed patterns in the question bank from the popular game show _Jeopardy!_ to improve player strategy and gameplay.
+My group and I analyzed patterns in the question bank from the popular game show _Jeopardy!_ to improve player strategy and gameplay.